RTEMS/rtems-docs/develenv/sample.rst

     \*** END OF SAMPLE SINGLE PROCESSOR APPLICATION \***

-The first two messages are printed from the application’s single initialization task.
+The first two messages are printed from the application's single initialization task.
 The final messages are printed from the single application task.

 Base Multiple Processor Application